Have you found yourself asking “How much is my MRI machine worth?” lately?

-This is a simple process and if you have the right information at hand there are fair market valuation resources out there (Block Imaging is one) that can value your system quickly, accurately, and at no charge.
+This is a simple process and if you have the right information at hand there are free market valuation resources out there (Block Imaging is one) that can value your system quickly, accurately, and at no charge.

 What Drives Value for MRI?